ZZUTK/Face-Aging-CAAE/README.md

 * `samples` saves the reconstructed faces at each epoch.
 * `test` saves the testing results at each epoch (generated faces at different ages based on input faces).
 * `checkpoint` saves the model.
 * `summary` saves the batch-wise losses and intermediate outputs.
-To visualise the summary,
+To visualize the summary,
 ```
 $ cd save/summary
 $ tensorboard --logdir .
 ```

-After the training, you can check the folders `samples` and `test` to visualise the reconstruction and testing performance, respectively.
+After the training, you can check the folders `samples` and `test` to visualize the reconstruction and testing performance, respectively.
 The following shows the reconstruction (left) and testing (right) results.
 The first row in the reconstruction results (left) are testing samples that yield the testing results (right) in age ascending order from top to bottom.

 <p align="center">
   <img src="demo/sample.png" width="400">  <img src="demo/test.png" width="400">